Monday, 27 February 2023

 Scandalous Risks Part II

-Venetia has 3 older sisters, all of whom are married and 2 brothers who regard her as a rather plain sister who is inclined to talk about philosophy at dinner parties.
-She dabbles in various secretarial jobs but cannot find anything that she really wants to do, and has rows with her parents over her 'doing nothing.
+Venetia has 3 older sisters, all of whom are married and 2 brothers who regard her as a rather plain girl, who is inclined to talk about philosophy at dinner parties.
+It being the '60's, almost the only jobs available for girls are secretarial jobs.
+Venetia cannot find anything that she wants to do, and has rows with her parents over her doing nothing.
 She is fond of Neville, because he treats her seriously, and seems fond of her, but she thinks of him as an uncle as he is more than 30 years her senior.
-Primrose works in Starbridge in a church charity and although she is not a great success with men, she seems contented with her life.
-Venetia however gets irked because the only man who seems interested in her is Canon Edward Hoffenberg, who was a German POW and who lost all his family in the war.
-He is clever but not very attractive and prone to gloomy bouts and to hypochondria.
-He met Neville when he was ministering to the POWs in the war, and afterwards, Neville helped him to get to college and train as a clergyman, and he elected to stay in England.
-Venetia thinks he is a bore, and cant understand why Neville gets on so well with him.
-In 1963, she is 26 and gets fed up with her father lecturing her on her lack of direction, and leaves home... which had always been too comfortable to her, to drive her to make a statement like this.
-She goes to Starbridge.. where Charles Ashworth is now the Bishop and Lyle is the Bishops wife.
-Lyle who has 2 sons, takes an interest in her and persuades her to make a renewed effort to have a more exciting life.
-She buys some new clothes and gets a flat, and Charles offers her a job as his part time secretary, to type up his academic works.
-She begins to find Primrose a bit dull, and makes a new friend, society beauty Marina Markhampton, who is wildly popular with all the young men of their set.
-She is beginning to feel that her life is getting more fun, and then she realises that she is in love with Neville.
-He rescues her at a party where she is pursued by Edward, and she cries on his shoulder, saying that she does not want to be unkind but she feels at times very depressed by her lack of charm.
+Primrose works in Starbridge in the Archdeacon's office, and although she is not a great success with men, she seems contented with her life.
+She is clever and a good organiser, and does well in her job.
+Venetia gets irked because the only man who seems interested in her is Canon Edward Hoffenberg, who was a German POW and who lost all his family in the war.
+He is clever but not very attractive and prone to gloomy bouts of complaining, and to hypochondria.
+Venetia thinks him a crashing bore.
+He met Neville when Aysgarth was ministering to the German POWs in the war.
+He took an interest in Edward, and helped him to get to college and train as a clergyman.
+Eddie decided to stay in England.
+Venetia can't understand why Neville gets on so well with him.
+In 1963, she is 26 and gets fed up with her father lecturing her, and leaves home.
+She goes to Starbridge.. where Charles Ashworth is now the Bishop.
+Lyle, who has 2 sons, takes an interest in her and persuades her to make a renewed effort to have a more exciting life.
+She buys some new clothes and gets a flat.
+Charles offers her a job as his part time secretary, to type up his academic works.
+She begins to find Primrose a bit dull, and makes a new friend, society beauty Marina Markhampton, who is popular with all the young men of their set.
+She is beginning to feel that her life is getting to be more fun, and then she realises that she is in love with Neville.
+He rescues her at a party where she is pursued by Edward, and she cries on his shoulder.
+She does not want to be unkind to Eddie, but it depresses her that he seems to be her only admirer.
 Neville tells her that he cares for her and admires her, and they realise that they are falling in love.
-Neville has had romantic flirty friendships before, as a break from his difficult marriage but he has always managed to keep them at a safe level.
-Dido has always claimed to be generous and tolerant of her husband's friendship with young woman but she's not, really.
-She is not a very happy person, but is still devoted to Neville.
-Venetia is inexperienced in romantic relationships but she knows that this friendship must remain utterly secret for Neville's careers sake.
+Neville has had romantic friendships before, as a break from his difficult marriage but he has always managed to keep them at a safe level.
+Dido has always claimed to be generous and tolerant of her husband's friendship with young women, but in truth she is still jealous.
+She is not a very happy person, and her step children can't stand her.
+Venetia is inexperienced in romantic relationships but she knows that this friendship must remain utterly secret.
 He tells her that they must not discuss Dido, and they agree to having a weekly meeting on his day off, going off in his car.
-She enjoys this at first, they talk about all sorts of things, and she pursues her friendship with Marina Markhampton who tells her that she is not interested in the men who chase her, because she is in love with a married man, but she is happy with a sexless warm friendship.
+She enjoys this at first, and they talk about all sorts of things.
+She is also happy to share a flat with Marina.
+Marina tells her that she is not interested in the men who chase her, because she is in love with a married man, but she is happy with a sexless warm friendship.

 Scandalous Risks by Howatch Part I

 This is the 4th Novel in the Starbridge series, and is the only one related by a woman and a lay person.
 Venetia Flaxton is an upper class girl, from a large family, who is growing up in the 1950s and 60s.
-The story is about her romance wiht Neville Aysgarth who is now an older man.
-THe book is set in 1963, seventeen years after Neville has committed himself to his difficult marriage to Dido, in 1946.
+The story is about her romance with Neville Aysgarth who is now an older man.
+The book is set in 1963, seventeen years after Neville has committed himself to his difficult marriage to Dido, in 1946.
 His marriage has settled into a routine, and Neville has learned to put up with its frustrations.
 He and Dido are not that close however and Dido is if anything more neurotic than she used to be, though she sees psychiatrists.
+Neville makes the best of things.
+He loves his son and daughter by Dido, Pip and Elizabeth and he enjoys his work.
+He also flirts innocuously with younger women, but his wife, while she is jealous, mostly overlooks it.
 She and Neville produced 5 children, a daughter, and 4 sons, but three of the sons died at birth.
 Venetia's family are friendly with the couple, as Lord Flaxton, her father, is a liberal minded agnostic, who owns land in the Starbridge area.
-The family dont much like Dido, because she has a sharp tongue and very little common sense, and is always making brutal comments.
-Its generally held that her lack of tact has hampered Neville getting on in his church career.
-Venetia is friends with Primrose Aysgarth, Neville's elder daughter who is rather plain but very clever, and she envies her friend having a devoted father, as she feels like noone in her family takes much notice of her, since she is the youngest of 6.
-Venetia comes out in the 50s, but is not a success in the social world, and by 1963, she has not found a husband, or any occupation that she enjoys.
+The family don't much like Dido, because she has a sharp tongue and very little common sense, and is always making brutal comments.
+It is generally held that her lack of tact has hampered Neville getting on in his church career.
+He has done well but not as well as he could have, with a more supportive wife.
+Venetia is friends with Primrose Aysgarth, Neville's elder daughter who is rather plain but very clever.
+She envies her friend having a devoted father, as she feels like noone in her family takes much notice of her.
+Venetia comes out in the 50s, but is not a success in the social world.
+By 1963, she has not found a husband, or any occupation that she enjoys.
 She claims that she enjoys reading and studying and that this frightens off upper class males, but she has also refused to go to university, feeling that it would reduce her chances of marrying to zero.

 Jamaica Inn, Part III